Voting by proxy

 Who can apply for a proxy vote?

 Anyone aged 18 or over, and who is on the electoral register, can apply for a proxy vote.

 How can I apply for a proxy vote?

-You will need to give your date of birth and signature on the application form, together with a reason for the application and the relationship of the proxy to you (if any).
+You will need to give your date of birth, national insurance number and signature on any application to vote by proxy, together with a reason for the application and the relationship of the proxy to you (if any).

-Any new proxy vote application must be completed and returned to the office no later than 5pm, six working days before the election.
+A new application to vote by proxy vote be completed and returned to the office no later than 5pm, six working days before the election.

 How does the proxy vote for me?